whosonfirst/go-webhookd/README.md

-Let's assume an insecure receiver with debugging enabled that reads input, transforms it using the [go-chicken](https://github.com/aaronland/go-chicken) `clucking` method and drops the results on the floor:
+Let's assume an insecure receiver with debugging enabled that reads input, transforms it using the [go-chicken](https://github.com/aaronland/go-chicken) `clucking` method and drops the results on the floor.

+Here are the relevant settings in the config file:

 ```
 {